Home Page | BirdCam | Bird Index

 The main feeder

-The main feeder contains black oil sunflower seed, with four perches and a tray.
-The perches are used mostly by chickadees, titmice, finches, and nuthatches.
+The Main Feeder contains black oil sunflower seed, with four perches and a tray.
+It holds about 25 lbs., which lasts 6-8 weeks.
+The perches are used mostly by chickadees, titmice, finches, downy woodpeckers, and nuthatches.
 They are sloppy and some seeds fall onto the tray below, which is mostly used by cardinals (in the photo), doves, juncos, and finches.

-The post feeder surrounds the lamp post which prevents the squirrels from climbing up the post onto the tray.
+The Post Feeder surrounds the lamp post which prevents the squirrels from climbing up the post onto the tray.
 Mixed feed is in the birdhouse shaped feeder and spread around the tray, and nyger thistle is in the separate compartment on the right.
-Used mostly by juncos (in the photo), sparrows, doves, and bluejays.
+Used mostly by juncos, sparrows, doves, and bluejays.

 Hummingbird FeederThe hummingbird feeder